 Prepare ahead of an emergency.
 Gather a master folder with your parent that includes all important documentation in one secured place.
 As the paperwork is gathered, you can also assess if any documents are missing.
 This master folder should consist of everything from marriage certificates to financial assets information to military records and their life insurance policy in a fireproof locked box or a safe deposit box.
 Make sure your parent shares this location with the family to access when needed.

 Does your parent have a will, and have they determined an executor for their will?
-To avoid fighting among the family, a will can clearly outline their intentions.
+A will helps them to clearly outline their intentions and can avoid later contention in the family.
 They should meet with an attorney to discuss their assets and their wishes to split up their estate.
 If your parent has specific ideas about their final farewell, creating an outline can be greatly beneficial for emotional family members to follow.
 They can even pre-pay for some funeral arrangements.

 7. Provide Your Family (and Yourself) with Emotional Support